 Less than three-percent of Christians now share their faith.
 The Prayer Missions Seminar is a bridge to evangelism.
 This seminar has three basic components – instruction, experience and debriefing.
 After a time of instruction, participants are released in groups to “pray the city.”
 If time permits, both prayer walks and prayer missions are experienced in this weekend.
-They may gather at a vista-point, for a rooftop prayer experience.
-This is often a first for many people – praying on-sight for their city, for the lost!
-And it wakes up hearts to the lostness around them to which they are otherwise blind.
+They may gather at a vista-point or for a rooftop prayer experience.
+This is often a first for many people – praying on-sight for their city, specifically for the lost!
+It wakes up hearts to the lostness around them to which they are otherwise blind.
 The “insights” that come out of this simple experience are often staggering.
 Ministries are sometimes birthed, spontaneously.
 People are moved to pray more consistently for the unchurched.
 The emphasis is on “blessing” the city by prayer, and “reading” a city through prayer.
 The result is new harvest eyes – a heightened sense of discernment.
-This is one of the most exciting prayer experiences that Doug conducts.
+This is one of the most exciting prayer experiences offered by PROJECT PRAY.

 Schools of Prayer are only one component of a Prayer Impact Weekend that you can schedule with P. Douglas Small, and Project Pray.

 The goal for these schools is 200 attendees, with a hundred minimum.
 A modest registration fee is recommended.

 In addition to the School of Prayer, you can build other impactful meetings around the School: leadership consultation, intercessors mobilization, men’s prayer initiatives, assistance for the prayer leadership team, etc. You can also schedule Doug to share at the host church on the Sunday following the School of Prayer.